HomeGMC

 Safety

-The 2025 GMC Acadia earns a 5-star overall safety rating from the National Highway Traffic Safety Administration (NHTSA).
-It has a comprehensive array of standard safety features, including active blind spot assistance, Side Bicyclist Alert, and automatic emergency braking at intersections.
+The GMC Acadia earned a 5-Star overall safety rating from the National Highway Traffic Safety Administration (NHTSA).
+It’s also garnered the Top Safety Pick award from the Insurance Institute for Highway Safety (IIHS) because of favorable crash-test results.
+Moreover, the Acadia provides a comprehensive array of standard safety features, including active blind spot assistance, Side Bicyclist Alert, and automatic emergency braking at intersections.

 What did you think of this review?